SirusDoma/Genode.Audio/README.md

 ### .NET Standard Branch ###

-This branch has been modified to become .NET Standard library which can be consumed in .NET Core application.
+This branch has been modified to become .NET Standard library that can be consumed in .NET Core application.
 The included example also has been re-written into .NET Core 2.0.
 There is also OGG Encoder included for this branch.

 Checkout *Compiling Project* section for further details.